About BGP and VPN Gateway

 You can also advertise larger prefixes that may include some of your VNet address prefixes, such as a large private IP address space (for example, 10.0.0.0/8).
-Note though the prefixes cannot be identical with any one of your VNet prefixes.
+Note though the prefixes can't be identical with any one of your VNet prefixes.
 Those routes identical to your VNet prefixes will be rejected.

 Support multiple tunnels between a VNet and an on-premises site with automatic failover based on BGP

 You can establish multiple connections between your Azure VNet and your on-premises VPN devices in the same location.
 This capability provides multiple tunnels (paths) between the two networks in an active-active configuration.
-If one of the tunnels is disconnected, the corresponding routes will be withdrawn via BGP and the traffic automatically shifts to the remaining tunnels.
+If one of the tunnels is disconnected, the corresponding routes will be withdrawn via BGP, and the traffic automatically shifts to the remaining tunnels.

 The following diagram shows a simple example of this highly available setup: